 Caputova explains to Global Insight the importance of the Prize in raising awareness in Slovakia, a country that has the fifth worst track record in the EU on corruption according to Transparency International (TI).
 It provides the potential for citizens to fight against what she calls ‘entrenched interests’.

 ‘The Prize received a huge amount of media coverage across Slovakia and it really delivered a very important message that we, the common people, the public, can stand up to economic power – which is linked to political power.
 There are not that many positive messages that are so optimistic here,’ she says.

 The prize focused on the case of Jozef Krizan & Ors v Slovenska inspeckcia zivoteneho prostredia (generally known as ‘the Pezinok landfill case').
 A landfill was built in Pezinok, an area of vineyards.
 The waste site had public health consequences as well as potentially damaging the local wine-making industry.

-Partner, Mattos Filho, Veiga Filho, Marrey JR & Quiroga, Sao Paulo; IBA Environment, Health and Safety Law Committee Officer
+Lina Pimentel, Partner, Mattos Filho, Veiga Filho, Marrey JR & Quiroga, Sao Paulo, and officer of the IBA’s Environment, Health and Safety Law Committee